Texas schools can stay online only for first 4 weeks, TEA says in new guidelines

 RELATED: Texas classrooms can stay closed this fall without losing state funding if local health officials order it

-Dr. Mark Escott, with Austin Public Health, said on July 14 opening schools could potentially lead to more than 1,300 student deaths.
+Dr. Mark Escott, with Austin Public Health, said on July 14 that opening schools could potentially lead to more than 1,300 student deaths in Travis County alone.
 On that same day, Dr. Escott ordered all school districts and private schools in Travis County to delay reopening on-campus instruction.

 As for Austin and Round Rock school districts, leaders told KVUE classes will be 100% virtual for the first three weeks of the school year.